realworldocaml/book/en/04-lists-options-and-patterns.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## List basics

+_(yminsky: I wonder if this should come before the example.
+The
+example kind of assumes a lot of information, some of which was given
+in the guided tour, and some of which wasn't.)_

 In the example, we see calls to `List` functions in the standard
 library, in particular `List.map`.
 How does this all work?
 To